di2260-workshop/di2260-workshop.github.io/submission.md

 # Submission

 You are invited to submit a paper (3-4 A4 pages in [IEEE format](https://www.overleaf.com/latex/templates/ieee-conference-template/grfzhhncsfqn)).

+For student papers, the supervisor should be listed last on the author list; for PhD students, the primary supervisor should be listed last.
+Each article will be reviewed by two reviewers.

 Each submission will be evaluated by two reviewers.

 You can submit your paper after registration in our conference system.
 We are using the CMT conference system.